-- The ball must be snapped between the legs, not off to one side, to start play. - At least 2 receivers in addition to the center must line up at the line of scrimmage on every play. - In the Pee-Wee and Mighty Mite Division, there must be at least one receiver on each side of the center. - Only one player is allowed in motion at a time.
+- The ball must be snapped between the legs, not off to one side, to start play. - At least 2 receivers in addition to the center must line up at the line of scrimmage on every play. - Only one player is allowed in motion at a time.
 A player in motion cannot be moving forward at the time of the snap.

-6. BLITZING THE QB (FOR GRIDIRON)
+6. BLITZING THE QB (FOR THE 6TH - 10TH GRADE)

-- Players may blitz by rushing the quarterback prior to 5 seconds. - All players who blitz the quarterback must be a minimum of 10 yards from the line of scrimmage when the ball is snapped. - Any number of players can blitz the quarterback, as long as they are 10 yards from the line the scrimmage. - Once a defensive player crosses the line of scrimmage on a blitz, the quarterback can run beyond the line of scrimmage. - Once the ball is handed off, lateralled, or pitched the 10-yard rule is no longer in effect, and all defenders may rush. - Gridiron teams are limited to one blitz per set of four downs.
+- Players may blitz by rushing the quarterback prior to 5 seconds. - All players who blitz the quarterback must be a minimum of 10 yards from the line of scrimmage when the ball is snapped. - Any number of players can blitz the quarterback, as long as they are 10 yards from the line the scrimmage. - Once a defensive player crosses the line of scrimmage on a blitz, the quarterback can run beyond the line of scrimmage. - Once the ball is handed off, lateralled, or pitched the 10-yard rule is no longer in effect, and all defenders may rush. - Teams are limited to one blitz per set of four downs.
 Teams may also blitz on PATs (unless it is a no-run, no-blitz situation).